netinupur/car-or-tree-with-Spark-DL/README.md

 ## Future Work
 Based on the learnings from this project, here are some things that we would do differently and/or expand on:
-- Explore the use AWS SageMaker and/or Azure Machine Learning
+- Explore the use of AWS SageMaker and/or Azure Machine Learning
 - Train and evaluate the model on instances with GPUs
-- Understand explain paths better to write more efficient code
+- Understand explain paths better to write more efficient PySpark code
-- Instead of using a logistic regression as the classifier, train a neural network
+- Train a neural network as the classifier, instead of a logistic regression
-- Conduct a grid Search to find the best hyperparameters for the classifier
+- Conduct a grid search to find the best hyperparameters for the classifier